gunthercox/ChatterBot/docs/quickstart.rst

 Training is a good way to ensure that the bot starts off with knowledge about specific responses.
 The current training method takes a list of statements that represent a conversation.
-Additional notes on training can be found in the :ref:`Training <set_trainer>` documentation.
+Additional notes on training can be found in the :ref:`Training` documentation.

 .. note::